Arab Money

-"Arab Money" is a song by American hip hop recording artist Busta Rhymes, released as the lead single from his eighth studio album Back on My B.S.
+"Arab Money" is a song by American rapper Busta Rhymes, released as the lead single from his eighth studio album Back on My B.S.
 (2009).
-The song features production and vocals by fellow New York City-based rapper Ron Browz.
+It features production and vocals by fellow New York-based rapper and producer Ron Browz.

 Music video

 The music video debuted on BET's 106 & Park on December 2, 2008.
 It is directed by Rik Cordero.
-It features cameos from Rick Ross, Spliff Star, DJ Drama, Jim Jones, Juelz Santana, DJ Khaled, Akon, Gorilla Zoe, Soulja Boy Tell 'Em, N.O.R.E., Lil Wayne, Kardinal Offishall, Ace Hood, Shawty Lo, Paul Wall, E-40, Jadakiss, Swizz Beatz, T-Pain, Wiz Khalifa, Mack Maine, Tyga, Triple C's, Will Smith and many others.
+It features cameos from Rick Ross, Spliff Star, DJ Drama, Jim Jones, Juelz Santana, DJ Khaled, Akon, Gorilla Zoe, Soulja Boy Tell 'Em, N.O.R.E., Lil Wayne, Kardinal Offishall, Ace Hood, Shawty Lo, Paul Wall, E-40, Jadakiss, Swizz Beatz, T-Pain, Wiz Khalifa, Mack Maine, Tyga, Triple C's, Will Smith, Donda West, and many others.

 New York City businessman and philanthropist Ali Naqvi stars as the Arab prince of the music video.
 Ali is actually of Persian and Indian descent.
 Ali, friend of Busta Rhymes, was invited to appear in the music video.
 Ali is Founder and Chairman of MindShare Ventures Group.
 The song makes reference to Yasser Arafat and Al-Waleed bin Talal.

-The music video for the 1st part of the remix was released on February 25, 2009.
+The music video for the first part of the remix was released on February 25, 2009.
 Just like the original, it was directed by Rik Cordero in front of a green screen.
 T-Pain is not featured in the video, and the chorus is changed back to the original.
 Any Arabic words were not used.
-T.I., Birdman, & Cedric The Entertainer make cameo appearances in the video.
+T.I., Birdman, and Cedric the Entertainer make cameo appearances in the video.

-The music video for the 2nd part of the remix was released on February 27, two days after the 1st part of the remix's video.
+The music video for the second part of the remix was released on February 27, two days after the 1st part of the remix's video.
 Just like the original, it was directed by Rik Cordero in front of a green screen.
-Reek Da Villian is not featured in the video.
+Reek da Villian is not featured in the video.

 In other media

-The song is heavily featured in the 2009 video game Grand Theft Auto: The Ballad of Gay Tony as the favorite song of the eccentric property developer Yusuf Amir.
+The song is heavily featured in the 2009 video game Grand Theft Auto: The Ballad of Gay Tony as the favorite song of the eccentric property developer Yusuf Amir and also appears on the in-game radio station The Beat 102.7.
+It is also featured in the 2013 video game Grand Theft Auto Online to accompany the return of Yusuf Amir in the 2023 Chop Shop update.